MaurizioB/pyfreopen/README.md

     freopen.set_stderr(path="stdout.log", append=False)

 with `append=True` the output will be appended to the file, if not its contents will be overwritten; if the file does not exists, it will be created.
+Once the output file is set, **there is no way to restore the stderr/stdout to the previous output state**.
+You can just change the

 Keep in mind that, again, this is a very **_basic_** and **_limited_** module, don't blame me if anything goes wrong and your computer goes crazy...
 I needed this feature and, since I wasn't able to find something similar anywhere, I thought it was good to release it.
+I'm not a programmer, neither I know a thing about C, this is just "working", and that's good for me.

 ## Known "issues"
+As mentioned before, there is no way to restore the stderr/stdout to the previous output state.
 The module just launches a freopen function with the given parameters, there is no thread/process/file control.
 Also, if you use it in a simple script, keep in mind that it will **NOT**